Administrative Director at Woodbridge Art School

 At Woodbridge Art School, Daniela is the department head for our Primary/Elementary Division and teaches several of the classes within her department.
 Beyond teaching at Woodbridge Art School, Daniela is a certified teacher within York Catholic District School Board.
 She has been nurturing creative young minds for over 7 years, encouraging and promoting the fine arts and the positive influence it has on our lives.
 Daniela pride's herself in promoting freedom of expression and nurtures the the artistic talent in each and every one of her students.

-Joobo Shim is currently a 4th year student in the FCAD (Fashion Design) program at Ryerson University.
-Prior to transferring to Ryerson University, he attended the Parsons New School for Design located in New York for 2 years and worked under prestigious labels such as 3.1 Phillip Lim and Kenneth Cole.
+Joobo Shim is currently a graduate of the FCAD (Fashion Design) program at Ryerson University.
+Prior to his degree completion at Ryerson University, he attended the Parsons New School for Design located in New York for 2 years and worked under prestigious labels such as 3.1 Phillip Lim and Kenneth Cole.

 His design aesthetic focuses on creating genderless silhouettes that emphasize geometrical principles and strict attention to proportion, structure, and detail.